List of Fast & Furious characters: Luke Hobbs

-In Furious 7, Shaw's older brother, Deckard, breaks into Hobbs' DSS office to extract profiles of Dom's crew.
+In Furious 7, Owen Shaw's older brother, Deckard Shaw, breaks into Hobbs' DSS office to extract profiles of Dom and his crew.
 After revealing his identity, Shaw engages Hobbs in a fight and later escapes by detonating a bomb that sends Hobbs and his partner Elena flying out of a window, onto a car parked below.
-Hobbs is rushed to the hospital by Elena, where Dom would visit him, learning that Shaw is a rogue British Special Forces assassin seeking to avenge his brother, Owen.
-During the final climactic scene, Hobbs was informed of a Predator UAV hunting for Dom's crew, causing him to escape from the hospital - even breaking his own cast - before destroying it with a stolen ambulance.
-After Dom attaches the grenades to Jakande's helicopter, Hobbs shoots them, destroying it in a massive explosion.
-He later imprisons Shaw in a maximum security prison.
+Hobbs is rushed to the hospital by Elena, where Dom visits him, learning that Shaw is a former special forces soldier and intelligence agent seeking to avenge his younger brother Owen Shaw.
+Because of him being injured and resting in the hospital to recover from his injuries, he did not join Dom and his team in stopping mercenary and terrorist Mose Jakande from kidnapping hacker Ramsey and activating God's Eye and requested government agent Mr. Nobody to assist them on his behalf.
+During the final climactic scene, Hobbs is almost recovering from his injuries whilst still resting in the hospital and was informed of a Predator UAV hunting for Dom's crew through the television when breaking news was broadcast, causing him to escape from the hospital - even breaking his own cast - before destroying it with a stolen ambulance.
+After Dom attaches the grenades to Jakande's helicopter, Hobbs shoots them, destroying it and killing Jakande himself in a massive explosion.

 In The Fate of the Furious, Hobbs initially appears coaching his daughter Samantha's sports team, before being approached by a government contact to conduct an off-the-books mission to retrieve an EMP device from a facility in Berlin and warned that he will be acting unofficially and will face arrest if captured.
-Although he claims the device with the aid of Dom's team, he is captured after Dom steals the device himself due to the blackmail of cyber-terrorist Cipher, resulting in Hobbs being sent to the same prison as Shaw.
+Although he claims the device with the aid of Dom's team, he is captured after Dom steals the device himself due to the blackmail of cyber-terrorist Cipher, resulting in Hobbs being sent to the same prison as Deckard Shaw.
 However, he is swiftly 'released' by Mr. Nobody to help Dom's team track down Dom and Cipher, learning that she is seeking to gain control of nuclear launch codes to appoint herself to a position of power over the world.
-Despite the odds against them, Hobbs and Dom's team manage to track Cipher while Dom sets plans in motion to escape her blackmail himself, culminating in the destruction of the converted Russian nuclear submarine Cipher was planning to use to launch her stolen missiles.
-Although offered reinstatement after the threat is over, Hobbs decides to remain officially retired to spend more time with his daughter and his new "family", being Dom's team.
+Despite the odds against both Hobbs and Shaw, they and Dom's team manage to track Cipher while Dom sets plans in motion to escape her blackmail himself, culminating in the destruction of the converted Russian nuclear submarine Cipher was planning to use to launch her stolen missiles.
+Although offered reinstatement after the threat is over, Hobbs decides to remain officially retired to spend more time with his daughter and his new "family", Dom's team.